victor-develop/conway-gof/readme.md

   ```sh
     docker-compose exec conway /bin/bash
   ```
 - You shall be at the /home/dev now.
 The `package.json` at root directory is __NOT__ the package.json for this project.
 This is just a file created for Heroku's requirement to deploy the app successfully.
-Instead, you should go to `solution` folder to see the real package.json, where the project source code stays, like below.
+Instead, you should go to `solution` folder to see the real package.json, where the project source code stays.

 - Install npm dependencies